MajdHemud/MajdAbuHmoud/README.md

 ## Some Things About Me 😁:
-- 🔭 I’m currently working on [Promptopia](https://github.com/MajdAbuHmoud/project_promptopia).

-- 🌱 I’m currently learning NextJS, refine, Supabase, and Material UI.
+- 🌱 I’m currently learning NextJS, refine, Supabase, AWS Amplify, and Material UI.

 - 📝 I regularly write articles on [hashnode](https://mecvino-coding.hashnode.dev) and [dev.to](https://dev.to/m3cv1no).